 Town Website - The Town has long maintained a website where current information is posted by Department, as well as developed bulletin boards, informational brochures, and an email list with more than 1000 current subscribers.
-The Town has also created dedicated webpages such as for the Bay and Pond Planning Committees established for the former Cape Cod Sea Camp properties where interested persons can learn about meetings, specific projects, or planning status.
+The Town has also created dedicated webpages such as Water Planning and Bay and Long Pond Parcels where interested persons can learn about specific projects.
 In response to public input, a more user-friendly website was designed and developed, with launch in March 2023.